Guide to 2025 Summer Theater in New Hampshire

 New Hampshire is home to some truly excellent talent and venues.
 Whether you appreciate Shakespeare or Broadway, there’s sure to be something happening that you’ll love.
 Here you’ll find, in alphabetical order, seasonal summer theater venues from across the state.

-This summer you could spend a sunny afternoon with the family watching a production of “Footloose” at the Prescott Park Arts Festival in Portsmouth, experience Shakespeare’s eternal brilliance in Sandwich, enjoy a night at the opera with Opera North and much, much more.
+This summer you could spend a sunny afternoon with the family watching a production of “Legally Blonde” at the Prescott Park Arts Festival in Portsmouth, experience Shakespeare’s eternal brilliance in Sandwich, enjoy a night at the opera with Opera North and much, much more.

 Venues: